-- 1. One must ask what the writer intends by the word "deeper."
-What could be "deeper" than an understanding of first the literal truths, then the implications of those truths? - 2.
+- 1. One must ask what the writer intends by "deeper."
+What could be "deeper" than understanding the literal truths and then the implications of those truths? - 2.
 This approach to Genesis 1-11 is dangerously subjective.
-Without an historical basis these so-called "revealed truths" become not scriptural truths but those of one's own making. - 3.
-This statement that interpreting a passage literally sees only a "mere record of what took place" totally ignores the immensity of vital information contained in these eleven chapters.
-Genesis 1-11 records some of the most important events of history, and even the beginning of history itself.
+Without a historical basis, these so-called "revealed truths" become not scriptural truths but ones of one's own making. - 3.
+Saying that a passage sees only a "mere record of what took place" ignores the immensity of vital information in these eleven chapters.
+Genesis 1-11 records some of the most important events of history and even the beginning of history itself.
 These events include the origin of nearly everything except God: the earth, the heavens, animal life, plant life, man, woman, marriage, family, sin, death, the nations, etc. Without the information recorded in these chapters, one's view of such origins is wholly inadequate.
 Further, those who reject them at face value rarely provide an alternate explanation of the origin of these things. - 4.
 The above statement also ignores the place these chapters play in the argument of the Book of Genesis (see purpose below). - 5.
 The events are presented as historical by using literal names of people, geographical locations, and specific events (conversations, actions, etc.).
 No indication within their pages even hints that they are not historical.
 To accuse Moses of fiction presented in this form is to accuse him of deliberate deception. - 6.
 Science confirms the historical record found in Genesis 1-11.
-The order of creation (ch.
-1) is that which is required by science (as contrasted with the theory of evolution).
+The order of creation (Gen 1) is what science requires (as contrasted with the theory of evolution).
 Modern scientific studies also validate the record of a universal flood in chapters 6-9.
 The only alternative to the historicity of this section of Genesis is the unacceptable theory of evolution.
 See the pages at the end of this study on Genesis for more details, including a biblical view of dinosaurs. - 7.
-The best testimony to the historicity of these events is Christ Himself.
+Christ Himself is the best testimony to the historicity of these events.
 He affirmed Adam and Eve as the original first married couple in His quotation of Genesis 2:24 to the Pharisees who had questioned him regarding the legitimacy of divorce (Matt.
 19:1ff.).
-Certainly if Jesus upheld the historicity of Genesis 1-11 then there can be no doubt as to its historical nature.
+Certainly, if Jesus upheld the historicity of Genesis 1-11, then there can be no doubt as to its historical nature.

-Purpose of Genesis 1-11: The Book of Genesis records Israel's origin in election (chs.
-1-11) and promise (chs.
-12-50).
-This first major section (chs.
-1-11) chronicles the election of a seed (ultimately Shem's) amidst the deterioration of the race so that God could mercifully save man through Abraham.
+Purpose of Genesis 1-11: The Book of Genesis records Israel's origin in election (Gen 1-11) and promise (Gen 12-50).
+This first section (Gen 1-11) chronicles the election of a seed (ultimately Shem's) amidst the deterioration of the race so that God could mercifully save man through Abraham.
 This deterioration and election finds support in the repeated phrase "the generations of..." (i.e., "this is the succession from..." cf. NIV) in Genesis.
 This outline of chapters 1-11 follows this structural marker: